DogFoxX/date-changer/README.md

 • **File Location:**

-Enter the loacation to the .exe to load.
+Manually enter the location of the .exe to load.

 • **Browse (Button):**

-Browse for an .exe file to load.
+Browse for an .exe to load.

 • **Set preferred date:**